Updated March 31, 2026

 - Georgia commercial auto minimum liability limits are $25,000/$50,000/$25,000 if your lab uses vehicles for specimen transport or other business purposes.

-- Georgia requires businesses to maintain proof of general liability coverage for most commercial leases, so landlords may ask for a certificate before move-in or renewal.
+- Most commercial leases in Georgia require proof of general liability coverage, so landlords may ask for a certificate before move-in or renewal.

 - Medical labs should confirm policy language for professional liability, omissions, and legal defense so quote options match testing services and client contracts.